zeromq/rfc/content/docs/rfcs/37/README.md

 The implementation SHOULD follow http://rfc.zeromq.org/spec:49/SCATTERGATHER for the semantics of SCATTER and GATHER sockets.

+### The Peer-to-Peer Pattern

+The implementation SHOULD follow http://rfc.zeromq.org/spec:51/PEER2PEER for the semantics of PEER socket.

 ### **NEW:** Thread-Safe Socket Types

 Thread-safe is a new family of socket types which are safe to use from multiple threads, both for sending and receiving.